CHULA VISTA NAMED TOP CITY IN U.S. FOR WILDLIFE

 “We are thrilled to earn the number five spot on the National Wildlife Federation’s Top 10 Cities for Wildlife,” said Chula Vista Mayor, Mary Casillas Salas.
 “We have more than 500 Chula Vista residents who have created certified wildlife habitats are providing beneficial habitat and conserving precious resources that demonstrate we can coexist with wildlife in urban southern California.
 We appreciate the grant funding from Sweetwater Authority that helps make this program possible.”

 The City of Chula Vista is new to this list and currently has 541 Certified Wildlife Habitats, 11 of which are Schoolyard Habitats.
-Sustainability plans such as the City Operations Sustainability Plan, the Chula Vista Vision 2020 Environmental Element, and the City of Chula Vista MSCP Subarea Plan promote both physical and environmental health, addressing issues that affect open space, biological resources, mineral resources, and air and water quality.
+Sustainability plans such as the City Operations Sustainability Plan, and the City of Chula Vista MSCP Subarea Plan promote both physical and environmental health, addressing issues that affect open space, biological resources, mineral resources, and air and water quality.
 Chula Vista’s NatureScape program promotes the creation of wildlife-friendly gardens.
 The city is also certified as a Community Wildlife Habitat.

 “Southern California is a hotspot for people and wildlife alike,” explained Beth Pratt, National Wildlife Federation’s California Regional Executive Director “Our wildlife here faces immense challenges from having to navigate dense urbanization along with the impacts of climate change like increased fires and drought.
 That is why it is so inspiring to see the residents of Chula Vista make clear commitments to protecting their native wildlife.
 Actions ranging from planting for pollinators to registering green spaces as Certified Wildlife Habitats all have a positive impact on the future of California’s wildlife.”